DryPerspective/Cpp17_jthread/README.md

 # Cpp17_jthread

-A simple, minimal, lock-free implementation of jthread in C++17.
-Includes `stop_source`, `stop_token`, and `jthread`.
+A simple, minimal, (mostly) lock-free implementation of jthread in C++17.
+Includes `stop_source`, `stop_token`, `stop_callback`, and `jthread`.

 The tools in this library match the interface of the C++20 standard tools.
-The implementation is lock-free, and utilises the little-used `std::atomic_foo` overloads for `std::shared_ptr` which live in `<memory>`.
+The implementation is lock-free in most aspects, and utilises the little-used `std::atomic_foo` overloads for `std::shared_ptr` which live in `<memory>`.
 The underlying operations on the `stop_source` family are free from data races.
 While not all operations are truly atomic, they should behave in the correct way with the correct synchronisation.
 For example, `stop_source::swap` cannot be completely atomic, but rely on a `compare_exchange` loop to ensure it has the proper behaviour.
 Operations on `jthread` are not internally synchronised (consistent with `std::jthread`).
 Concurrent access to `jthread` objects must be protected by the user.
 All tools in this repo exist in `namespace dp`.

 As with the standard tool, `jthread` objects will request a stop on destruction if they are joinable.